-In FY 2018, the ERCC granted awards which are conditional on targets set for a one-year performance period.
+In FY 2019, the ERCC granted awards which are conditional on targets set for a one-year performance period.
 A specified number of shares will only be released to recipients at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.

 Under the RSP, an initial number of shares (baseline award) is allocated according to the following performance conditions:

-- Operating EBIT of the Group; and
+(a) Operating EBIT of the Group; and

-- Operating ROE of the Group.
+(b) Operating ROE of the Group.

-In respect of the award granted in FY 2018, based on the ERCC's assessment that the performance achieved by the Group has met the pre-determined performance targets for FY 2018, the resulting number of shares released has been adjusted accordingly to reflect the performance level.
+In respect of the award granted in FY 2019, based on the ERCC's assessment that the performance achieved by the Group has met the pre-determined performance targets for FY 2019, the resulting number of shares released has been adjusted accordingly to reflect the performance level.

 The benefits provided are comparable with local market practices.

-The details of the remuneration for the President & GCEO are provided in the Directors' and President & GCEO's Remuneration section on page 61 of this Annual Report.
-The details of the other top five key management personnel's remuneration in bands of S$250,000 and a breakdown in percentage terms are provided in the Key Management Personnel's Remuneration section on page 62 of this Annual Report.
+The details of the remuneration for the GCEO are provided in the Directors' and GCEO's Remuneration section on page 107 of this Annual Report.

 Non-Executive Director Remuneration

-Directors' fees of the non-executive Directors (including the Chairman) will be paid as to about 70% in cash and about 30% in the form of share awards under the RSP, save in the case of (i) a Director who is retiring from the Board at the conclusion of the AGM, and a Director who retired from the Board at the conclusion of the last AGM, both of whom will receive their Directors' fees wholly in cash; and (ii) a Director whose Director's fees will be paid fully in cash to a government agency, the Directorship & Consultancy Appointments Council.
+Directors' fees of the non-executive Directors (including the Chairman) will be paid as to about 70% in cash and about 30% in the form of share awards under the RSP 2020, save in the case of (i) a Director who is retiring from the Board at the conclusion of the AGM, and a Director who retired from the Board at the conclusion of the last AGM, both of whom will receive their fees wholly in cash; (ii) Mr Gabriel Lim Meng Liang whose fees will be paid fully in cash to a government agency, The Directorship & Consultancy Appointments Council; and (iii) Mr Miguel Ko whose fees will be paid fully in cash to his employer, CLA.
 The awards consist of the grant of fully paid shares, with no performance conditions attached and no vesting periods imposed.
 In order to encourage the alignment of the interests of the non-executive Directors with the interests of shareholders, a non-executive Director is required to hold shares in the Company worth at least one year of his or her basic retainer fee or the total number of shares awarded under the above policy, whichever is lower, at all times during his or her Board tenure.
 For the Chairman, the shares are required to be held for at least two years from the date of award, and the two-year moratorium shall continue to apply in the event of retirement.
-Details of the Directors' remuneration are provided in the Directors' and President & GCEO's Remuneration section on page 61 of this Annual Report.
+Other than this, the non-executive Directors do not receive any other share incentives under any of the Company's share plans.
+Details of the Directors' remuneration are provided in the Directors' and GCEO's Remuneration section on page 107 of this Annual Report.

 Compensation Risk Assessment